TheWorldOfSoftware/OpenProjectPlanner-API/README.md

 # OpenProjectPlanner-API
-The OpenProjectPlanner official Web API.
+The OpenProjectPlanner official Web API, managed and maintained by the OpenSoftware corporation and community.